kekoawong/wu-epistemic-advantage/README.md

 ```
 Question 1: what is this P_i_E list calculating/representing?
 Is it just part of the calculation updating the posterior belief?
 Question 2: How is she checking if a node is a neighbor?
 Is this the second nested if statement?
+Question 3: General - does it matter the order in which you update a bayesian agent's beliefs?
+Does the order matter in determining the outcome?

 I changed this code to the following:
 ```py